How to Play "Northgard": A New Player's Guide to the Gameplay, Clans and More

 The Stags start with 75 more Food, Wood and Krowns.
 They also have the Hall of the Skalkds, instead of the brewery, which not only gives Happiness but Fame as well.

-When you reach 200 Fame, the Goats 2 free tools to improve your unit's productivity.
-Upon reaching 500 Fame, Goats gain 1 free feast as well as an effect of 20% more resistance for your towers and military units when feasting.
+At 200 Fame, the Goats' workers tool improvement costs zero Krowns and Iron.
+Forging speed of upgraded tools are improved by 50% as well.
+Reaching 500 Fame gives the Goats 1 free feast as well as an effect of 20% more resistance for your towers and military units when feasting.

 Huginn and Muninn (The Ravens)